pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/lesson-notes/README.md

 We could open up a shell and do it.
 However, it can be helpful to store our commands for reuse.

-When might we want to reuse them?
+- When might we want to reuse them?

-- When collaborating on a group project and you need your partner(s) to have the same setup
-- When you deploy your app in the cloud and want to be sure your db/tables are set up the same way
-- When you want to test your database with CircleCi or another automated testing
-- When you get a new computer and want to set up the project on your new computer

-**GOTCHA**: Do not name a database and a table the same name

-E.g., database `bookmarks` & table `bookmarks` - this will cause errors.
+> **Note**: Do not name a database and a table the same name, E.g., database `bookmarks` & table `bookmarks` - this will cause errors.

 We will call our database `bookmarks_dev` and our table `bookmarks`.